 [See Contact page regarding continued efforts to raise awareness about breast cancer.]

-the 1930s.
-A friend recommended reading Sue Grafton’s Alphabet Soup-titled mysteries,
+in like the 1930s.
+A friend recommended reading Sue Grafton’s Alphabet Soup-titled

-which he began reviewing.
-(His “U is for the ubiquitous queen...” is third of 357 U is
+mysteries, which he began reviewing.
+(His “U is for the ubiquitous queen...” is third

-for Undertow reviews, and “Kinsey Millhone is back with a Vengeance” is Amazon’s
+of 415 U is for Undertow reviews, and “Kinsey Millhone is back with a Vengeance” is

-top-rated review of almost 600.)
+Amazon’s top-rated review of 736.)
 Bookreporter.com and International Thriller Writers

 engaged him to review books and interview authors.
 Mystery Writers of America and